xenostream/edbrowse/edbrowse_users_guide.md

 ## Performance of the Editor
-Certain g commands have been optimized for performance. for example, consider r !seq 100000, followed by g/[678]$/d.
+Certain ```g``` commands have been optimized for performance. for example, consider ```r !seq 100000```, followed by ```g/[678]$/d```.
 Line 6 is deleted, then the remaining lines are pulled up to fill in the gap.
 Next line 7 is deleted, then 8, then 16, and so on.
 This direct algorithm is quadratic in the size of the file, and becomes untenable for large files.
-Therefore, edbrowse invokes a linear algorithm when the subcommand deletes or joins a fixed number of lines containing the marked line, e.g. g/re/ -,+3J.
-In this case edbrowse prints "mass delete" or "mass join" at debug level 3 or higher.
+Therefore, edbrowse invokes a linear algorithm when the subcommand deletes or joins a fixed number of lines containing the marked line, e.g. ```g/re/ -,+3J```.
+In this case edbrowse prints "*mass delete*" or "*mass join*" at debug level 3 or higher.

-These commands are not optimized in browse mode, sql mode, or directory mode - with one exception. g/re/d, wherein we delete the marked lines, is optimized in directory mode.
-And what else would you do in directory mode anyways? g/\.o$/d makes sense, g/\.o$/-d, or anything else, is risky and unpredictable.
+These commands are not optimized in browse mode, sql mode, or directory mode - with one exception. ```g/re/d```, wherein we delete the marked lines, is optimized in directory mode.
+And what else would you do in directory mode anyways? ```g/\.o$/d``` makes sense, ```g/\.o$/-d```, or anything else, is risky and unpredictable.

-Reading from a buffer is also optimized. g/re/ r7 this prints "mass read" at debug level 3.
+Reading from a buffer is also optimized. ```g/re/ r7``` this prints "*mass read*" at debug level 3.
 You must read the contents of a buffer, or part of the buffer using the at syntax.
 If you want to inject the contents of a file many times over, read that file into a buffer in another session first, and then use the above construct.
 This is more efficient anyways; you don't want to open that file over and over again.

-To implement g/xyz/ 1,3t. efficiently:
+To implement ```g/xyz/ 1,3t```. efficiently:
 ```
 1,3w7
 g/xyz/r7